 • Automation: An automated computer will not become bored of completing the same task over and over again - an employee could.

 • Customer satisfaction and reduced customer effort: The complex algorithm of a chatbot means it will always lead customers to the correct information or representative, they are not led by emotion.

 • Multitasking: Chatbots are capable of dealing with thousands of people at any given time.
 The average human can only focus on three or four tasks at any given time.

 Don’t get us wrong, chatbots aren’t some all-inclusive solution to customer experience, but they can become an important aspect of your ongoing customer service plan.
 An interaction with a service representative can make or break a relationship between a business and their client, and the use of a chatbot can help you streamline that process.

 Artificial intelligence is certainly the future of customer service, and chatbots will no doubt play an important role.

-For more information about AI technology in call centers contact us today.
+For more information about outsourcing your customer service to a call center in Canada, serving global clients, contact us today.